Lightning-AI/pytorch-lightning/docs/source/slurm.rst

     # which interface your nodes use for communication
     cluster.add_command('export NCCL_SOCKET_IFNAME=^docker0,lo')

-    # see output of the NCCL connection process
+    # see the output of the NCCL connection process
     # NCCL is how the nodes talk to each other
     cluster.add_command('export NCCL_DEBUG=INFO')